-Acknowledging the divine in each other also love.
+Acknowledging the divine in each other also means practicing forgiveness, acceptance, and love.
 Colossians 3:13 advises us, "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you."
-This forgiveness leads to peace within ourselves and our communities. promoting spiritual healing.
+This forgiveness leads to peace within ourselves and our communities, promoting spiritual healing.

-Learning to love and accept each other as we are is the essence of Christian community.
+Learning to love and accept each other as we

+are is the essence of Christian community.
 As 1 John 4:11-12 says, "Dear friends, since God so loved us, we also ought to love one another.
-No one has ever seen God: but if we love one another, God lives in us and his love is made complete in us."
+No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us."

-In our group dynamics, let us seek to reflect the principles of equality, mutual respect, forgiveness, and love.
+the principles of equality, mutual respect, forgiveness, and love.
 By doing so, we not only foster healthier relationships but also create spaces for spiritual healing and growth.